mtroyernl/LoRaWAN-ESP8266/README.md

 ### Limitations
 *This project is built using a single channel LoRaWAN gateway.
 Strictly-speaking, this is out-of-spec.
 LoRaWAN specifications require at minimum 3 channels.
 In order to use a single channel gateway, all nodes must include software modifications to limit usage of the same single channel as the gateway.*

 As the pricing of LoRaWAN 8 channel gateways continues to fall in 2017, it is recommended to NOT use this type of implementation in the longer term.
-For basic learning and demostrations, this configuraiton may prove to be help to further promote the benefits of LoRaWAN in general and The Things Network specifically.
+For basic learning and demostrations, this configuraiton may prove to be helpful to further promote the benefits of LoRaWAN in general and The Things Network specifically.
 For any form of a POC (Proof of concept), a proper 8 channel gateway should be used.

 ## Finished Product
 There are two recommended ways to build these devices:  As enclosed devices or as WeMOS D1 Mini stacks.
 Building enclosed devices has the benefit of ruggedness for transportation and demonstrations.
 For those looking for a rapid prototyping environment, a WeMos D1 Mini stack build is recommended.
 Custom shields can be quickly created and tested using a modular hardware approach.